MS Research - funding education

 Through interacting with other Multiple Sclerosis experts, I received valuable feedback on my project and had several interesting conversations, which has further interested me to continue my research work.

 During the conference, I attended the Young Researcher Symposium and the Medical student symposiums.
 This was a great way for me to learn about other aspects of research, for example how to write up my research for publication.
 Learning from other medical student’s experiences in Neurology research was also valuable.

 I particularly enjoyed the neuroanatomy talks, which helped me develop a logical approach to problem-solving, localising lesions and diagnosing patients.
 It was inspiring to learn about current research topics in the plenary sessions.
-By interacting with drug companies, I learnt about new therapies, for example, Ocrelizumab.
+By interacting with drug companies, I learned about new therapies, for example, Ocrelizumab.
 This is another area I am interested in.
 I have therefore completed a critical analysis of the Phase 3 trial article.

 Overall attending these additional talks at the conference was very inspiring.
 I am now more motivated to continue multiple sclerosis research and to improve patient care further.

 I would like to take this opportunity to thank MS Research and Education.
-I appreciate all your support towards my research career.
+I appreciate all your support for my research career.
 Following this, I have completed a Masters in Clinical Neurology at the University of Sheffield, achieving a Distinction.
 I also received the Clinical Neurology Prize for the highest achieving student in the Dissertation.
 This has been possible due to the research experience of presenting at the AAN meeting.”